 How to Get a Plastic & Nylon Raw Materials Trading License in Dubai

 Dubai's position as a global logistics and re-export hub makes it one of the most strategically valuable locations in the world for trading plastic and nylon raw materials.
 Whether you are an established polymer distributor or an entrepreneur entering the commodities trade, understanding the licensing process is essential to setting up efficiently and compliantly.
-This guide explains how to obtain a Plastic and Nylon Raw Materials Trading Licence (Activity Code 4752.91) at Dubai South Business Hub Free Zone, covering market context, costs, setup steps, and compliance requirements.
+This guide explains how to obtain a Plastic and Nylon Raw Materials Trading License (Activity Code 4752.91) at Dubai South Business Hub Free Zone, covering market context, costs, setup steps, and compliance requirements.

 Why Dubai Is a Strategic Base for Plastic and Nylon Raw Materials Trade